#SpreadNoHate: A Global Dialogue on Hate Speech in the Media

 The second #SpreadNoHate discussion took place in Baku, Azerbaijan, during the 7th UNOAC Global Forum, April 25-27 2016.
-During this second phase, speakers spoke at length about the role of media literacy and online human-rights education in countering Hate Speech.
-They argued that teaching users – especially younger generations – to develop inclusive dialogue online and appropriate tools to react to hateful content are crucial in the combat against Hate Speech.
+During this second phase, speakers spoke at length about the role of media literacy and online human-rights education in countering hate speech.
+They argued that teaching users – especially young generations – to develop inclusive dialogue online and appropriate tools to react to hateful content are crucial in the combat against hate speech.

 UNAOC is in the planning phase of subsequent #SpreadNoHate symposia.
-The next one will take place in the margins of the 71st Session of the UN General Assembly in New York in September 2016.
+The next one will take place in winter 2016 in Europe.
+For more details, consult our website regularly or email: HateSpeech@unaoc.org.

 STRATEGIC MEDIA CAMPAIGN & RECOMMENDATIONS

-The UNAOC Hate Speech initiative also consists of a social media campaign (#SpreadNoHate) that has already reached millions of people online globally.
-In addition, at the conclusion of the cycle of Hate Speech symposia, UNAOC will publish a full report comprising a concrete set of recommendations.
+In addition to a series of global symposia, the UNAOC hate speech initiative consists of a social media campaign (#SpreadNoHate) that has reached millions of people online globally.
+Moreover, at the conclusion of the cycle of hate speech symposia, UNAOC will publish a full report comprising a concrete set of recommendations.
 The report will be made available for download on the UNAOC website and on the websites of partner organizations, in English, French, Spanish and Arabic.
-The Alliance will also share the report with its international network of media organizations, journalists, government officials and institutions of higher education across the globe.
+The Alliance will also share the report with its international network of media organizations, media experts, government officials and institutions of higher education across the globe.
 Finally, the report will serve as a foundation for subsequent UNAOC initiatives in the area of media and migration.

-The UNAOC Hate Speech initiative will benefit journalists of all nationalities, advocates, policy-makers and the general public by providing them with a more complete and nuanced understanding of the topic of hate speech and with concrete measures to combat it.
-It will also contribute to a richer public debate and better media coverage of sensitive issues related to minorities globally.
+The UNAOC hate speech initiative benefits journalists of all nationalities, advocates, policy-makers and the general public by providing them with a more complete and nuanced understanding of the topic of hate speech and with concrete measures to combat it.
+It also contributes to a richer public debate and better media coverage of sensitive issues related to minorities globally.